Combat search and rescue: Others

 The United States Air Force (USAF) 24th Special Tactics Squadron was involved in the 1993 Battle of Mogadishu.
 Timothy Wilkinson, a Pararescueman, was awarded the Air Force Cross for his heroic actions during the battle.

-Air Force pararescue personnel (PJs) have been awarded one United States Air Force Medal of Honor and 12 Air Force Cross's since the Southeast Asia conflict.
+Air Force pararescue personnel (PJs) have been awarded one United States Air Force Medal of Honor and 12 Air Force Crosses since the Southeast Asia conflict.

 During the opening moments of Operation Desert Storm, an MH-53 Pave Low crew from the 20th Special Operations Squadron recovered an F-14 Tomcat pilot who was shot down over Iraq.

 On June 2, 1995, a USAF F-16C was shot down by a Bosnian Serb Army SA-6 surface-to-air missile near Mrkonjić Grad, Bosnia and Herzegovina.
 The American pilot, Scott O'Grady, ejected safely and was rescued six days later.

-In 1999, members of United States Air Force Pararescue along with Air Force Special Operations recovery aircraft successfully rescued the pilot of an F-117 "stealth" attack aircraft (see 1999 F-117A shootdown) and also the pilot (David L. Goldfein) of an F-16 fighter aircraft.
+In 1999, members of United States Air Force Pararescue along with Air Force Special Operations recovery aircraft successfully rescued the pilot of an F-117 stealth attack aircraft (see 1999 F-117A shootdown) and the pilot (David L. Goldfein) of an F-16 fighter aircraft.
 Both of the aircraft were shot down over Yugoslavia while on a NATO-led mission.